blairanderson/serverlessconsultants/plugins/serverless-multi-region-plugin.md

 # Add this to the standard SLS "custom" region
 custom:
+  # The API Gateway method CloudFormation LogicalID to await.
+Defaults to ApiGatewayMethodProxyVarAny.
+  # Aspects of the templates must await this completion to be created properly.
+  gatewayMethodDependency: ApiGatewayMethodProxyVarAny

   # Settings used for API Gateway and Route 53
   dns:
     # In this setup, almost everything is derived from this domain name